 We would love for you to join us for worship on Sunday morning!
-We are currently worshipping on Zoom.
+We are worshipping In Person with a Zoom option.
 Our service begins at 10 a.m.
-CT, but one or both of our pastors are online and available beginning at 9:30 a.m. so that folks can chat with one another and/or work out any technical difficulties.
-You do need a password to attend, so please be call the church office or email Kathy Miller, our Ministry Assistant, to let her know you’d like to attend.
+CT.
+For Zoom you do need a password to attend, so please call the church office or email Kathy Miller, our Ministry Assistant, to let her know you’d like to attend.

 About the Technology